Jankyneering/mu-cell/README.md

 - Stable reference clock
 - EEPROM for HAT identification
 - Designed to operate standalone as a compact hotspot
 - Acts as the RF/baseband front-end when paired with external PA boards

+Measured specifications on v1.0:

+- Tx Power (Pi/4 DQPSK): 3-5dBm
+- Rx Sensitivity (TETRA - T1): -117dBm

 #### µCell PA Mini